EDITORIALS

 When your app doesn't load, or loses data mid-submission, or just spins forever without telling the user what's happening – the user won’t blame the network, they’ll blame the app.

-The thing is, a page that loads in two seconds on your office network might take eight seconds on a congested mobile connection.
+A page that loads in two seconds on your office network might take eight seconds on a congested mobile connection.
 And that's assuming the connection stays stable the whole time.

 Network conditions vary wildly.
 Ookla's Speedtest data shows global median fixed broadband speeds around 95 Mbps, but that's just an average.
 Singapore users enjoy speeds over 320 Mbps.
 Users in some countries struggle with under 10 Mbps.
 Mobile speeds range from over 400 Mbps in the UAE to single digits in areas with poor coverage.